Senior Lib Dems apologise over tuition fees pledge

-MPs approved plans in 2010 to allow universities in England to charge annual tuition fees of up to £9,000, nearly three times the previous £3,200 limit.'Not easy'
+MPs approved plans in 2010 to allow universities in England to charge annual tuition fees of up to £9,000, nearly three times the previous £3,200 limit.

 Before the 2010 election, all Lib Dems had said they would oppose any rise in fees.